ansys/pyedb/doc/source/user_guide/design_navigation.rst

 Primitive objects commonly expose information such as ``aedt_name``, ``layer_name``, ``net_name``, ``polygon_data``, ``voids``, and ``area()``.

-In the intended gRPC architecture, geometry queries belong to ``Layout``.
+In the intended PyEDB architecture, geometry queries belong to ``Layout``.
 This keeps read-oriented geometry access in one place.

 Navigate by primitive creation and editing